 Both merchant and buyer deposit an insurance amount into the multi-signature escrow address.
 The insurance deposit is a percentage of the sale price, throughout this paper we will assume that this ratio is 1 (100%).
 This concept is

 more easily explained by an example: a painting is listed for

 $100, the insurance ratio is 80%.
 The merchant would make an insurance deposit of $80, the buyer would deposit $100 (payment) and $80 (insurance).
 If both actors are honest and the sale went through, then both will agree to each return the insurance deposit ($80) and the merchant receives $100 as payment.
 The insurance put up by the merchant introduces a risk to being dishonest.

-This concept was first used by BitMarkets, this paper however proposes a small modification.
+This concept was first used by BitMarkets, this paper, however, proposes a small modification.
 Splitting the payment and the insurance deposit into two outputs, only time locking the output for insurances.
-A fraudulent merchant who has not shipped an item has leverage over the buyer, since the merchant has less money in the escrow and thus has more to lose.
+A fraudulent merchant who has not shipped an item has leverage over the buyer since the merchant has less money in the escrow and thus has more to lose.
 The segregation of payment and insurance allows the buyer to punish the merchant, both losing the insurance deposit.
 Any of the actors can punish the other party without making any decision about the payment output just yet.
-This has the potential benefit that an actor has more incentive to punish the other if they act fraudulent since the stakes seem smaller.
+This has the potential benefit that an actor has more incentive to punish the other if they act fraudulently since the stakes seem smaller.
 More specifically the amount the buyer loses at that moment is smaller (in comparison to also losing the payment output) and thus may promote faster punishment.

 This leads to the following questions

 - Can the transaction get rolled back instead of burning both party funds?